calaldees/teachingWorkshops/teacherTraining/literacyNumeracyCitizenship.md

 #### Pop culture aside - StarTrek (as social commentary)

 * Original StarTrek episode [Mirror, Mirror](http://www.chakoteya.net/StarTrek/39.htm) with a parallel universe evil enterprise.
 * A few of our original crew end up on the _evil enterprise_.
-They blended in by acting like assholes.
+They blended in by pretending to behave like assholes.
 * Meanwhile, the evil crew attempted to infiltrate the _good enterprise_ were immediately put in the brig.
 * > KIRK: What I don't understand is how were you able to identify our counterparts so quickly?
 * > SPOCK: It was far easier for you as civilised men to behave like barbarians, than it was for them as barbarians to behave like civilised men.